 Having reviewed the Vari Electric Standing Desk in the past, we were pleasantly surprised with Vari’s more affordable standing desk.
 The setup process was still very intuitive and putting the desk together took us less than 30 minutes.
 The Vari Essential Electric Desk raises and lowers quickly while remaining stable without being that much louder than a dual motor desk.
 The laminate desktop is another great feature as it makes cleaning the desk easy and we found it was quite durable during testing.

 While we would like to see Vari offer a cable management tray to go with this desk, there are plenty of third party options that can be attached to the back of the desk without damaging the desktop.

 If you’re looking to make the upgrade to a standing desk and want something that’s affordable and simple to put together, the Vari Essential Electric Desk could be a great choice.
-Since it's part of the company’s Essential Collection, you can also add a matching file cabinet and office chair (opens in new tab) to fully equip your home office for remote work.
+Since it's part of the company’s Essential Collection, you can also add a matching file cabinet and the best office chair to fully equip your home office for remote work.

 After working with the TechRadar Pro team for the last several years, Anthony is now the security and networking editor at Tom’s Guide where he covers everything from data breaches and ransomware gangs to the best way to cover your whole home or business with Wi-Fi.
 When not writing, you can find him tinkering with PCs and game consoles, managing cables and upgrading his smart home.